 Finally, we grabbed a screen flare from Adobe Illustrator and put it behind the gold ring to make it look like the ring was sparking with light.

-If we were publishing this advert for real, we’d spend more time polishing the finished work off.
+If we were publishing this advert for real, we’d spend more time polishing the finished work.
 This was just a mock-up to show you can create something with a lot of impact, in a short space of time.

-Photoshop is a great tool great to create and optimise print, promotional and point of sale items.
-You want to adjust visual elements so key elements of your visuals stand out to customers.
+Photoshop is a great tool to create and optimise print, promotional and point of sale items.
+You want to adjust visual elements so key elements of your visuals stand out.
 You edit, add and remove elements to get the style and impact you want.

 Optimising your photography for advertising is one of the most common uses of Photoshop for marketing.